mdwheele/yorm/README.md

 Before any instance of a model is returned, we seal the object to prevent addition (or removal) of properties from the object.
 Only properties explicitly declared on the model are allowed... for now.

-## NO CONSTRUCTORS?! :fire:

-YORM models don't have constructors... or rather... they do... but they're private and throw a `TypeError` when you try to use them.
-99% of the time, you'll just `User.create(...)` and be on your way.
-If you want an instance of a user _without saving to the database_, call `User.make(...)` instead.

 ## I have a legacy code base and my table names look like klingon :anger:

 By default, model table names are computed to be a pluralization of the model name: